jboss-mobile/unified-push-helloworld/cordova/README.md

 ## Change Push Configuration

-In www/js/index.js find the pushConfig and change the server url to your openshift instance alias and variant/secret:
+In www/js/index.js find the pushConfig and change the server url to your OpenShift instance alias and variant/secret:

 ```javascript
 var pushConfig = {